-M1/M2 Fast Accel
+Fast Accel

-M1/M2 fast accel (fast acceleration) is an option that can be enabled or disabled.
+Fast accel (fast acceleration) is an option that can be enabled or disabled.
 With fast accel turned on, the vehicle will accelerate at a noticeably faster rate.
 With this feature turned off, the vehicle speed will gradually increase, even if the accelerator is quickly pressed to the floor.
 Turn the feature on or off by pressing "+" or "-" on the change value button.

-M1/M2 Pedal Up
+Pedal Up Mode

-Three options exist for M1/M2 pedal up (motor braking).
-On a level surface, when the accelerator pedal is released, motor braking will slow the vehicle to a stop when pedal up motor braking is enabled (option 1 or 2).
-If pedal up motor braking is disabled (option 0), the vehicle will coast to a stop when the pedal is released.
+Three options exist for pedal up mode (motor braking).
+When the accelerator pedal is released, motor braking will slow the vehicle to "near zero speed" when pedal up motor braking is enabled (option 1 or 2).
+If pedal up motor braking is disabled (option 0), the vehicle will coast to a stop when the accelerator pedal is released.
+See following NOTE.